opensourcecorp/opensourcecorp.github.io/README.md

 # OSC website

-The published OpenSourceCorp website content cane be found on [OSC's website itself](https://opensourcecorp.org).
+The published OpenSourceCorp website content can be found on [OSC's website itself](https://opensourcecorp.org).

 This repo accepts no PRs or changes -- It only serves as a GitHub Pages